dave-redfern/somnambulist-api-client/docs/upgrading_from_1.X_to_2.0.md

 }
 ```

-This can be easily turned into an abstract class and made re-usable.
+This can be turned into an abstract class and made re-usable.

 ### ApiClient Rename / Signature Change

 The ApiClient class is now Connection and requires an EventDispatcher instance on create.
 Be
 sure to inject the Symfony event dispatcher.
 The other parameters are still the same.

-The Connection no longer accepts a header injector.
-Instead use [events](connections.md).
+The Connection no longer accepts a header injector, instead use [events](connections.md).

 ### Introduction of Model and ValueObject